Do Something

 Wallace spent his time in prison volunteering for inmates in hospice care; co-founding a chapter of the Pennsylvania Lifers Association at SCI Huntingdon; co-founding Mann Up, an organization that assists men preparing for release to successfully acclimate to civilian life; and finally founding the nonprofit SRC (Systemic Reformative Change Organization), which has an ambitious civil rights and criminal justice reform agenda.

 He also fought to have his conviction overturned — until recently, to no avail.
-Most criminal appeals must be filed within 30 days, but the Pennsylvania Post Conviction Relief Act (PCRA) allows challenges to a conviction or sentence for up to one year when direct appeals have been denied for issues like ineffective counsel, violation of constitutional rights, or legal errors committed during the trial, with narrow exceptions (this is known as the “time bar.”
+Most criminal appeals must be filed within 30 days, but the Pennsylvania Post Conviction Relief Act (PCRA) allows challenges to a conviction or sentence for up to one year when direct appeals have been denied for issues like ineffective counsel, violation of constitutional rights, or legal errors committed during the trial, with narrow exceptions.
+(This is known as the “time bar.”)
 Exculpatory evidence must be newly discovered, meaning it wasn’t known at trial and would have affected the outcome.

 To file appeals, Wallace, like most inmates, was limited to the prison library, letter writing, and recruiting attorneys looking for a way to rack up pro bono hours.
 He filed several PCRA petitions on his own, which were denied based on procedural and technical flaws.
-The team behind him now is led by David Perry of Blank Rome and former Philadelphia Chief Defender Kier Bradford-Grey, who recently joined Philly’s Marrone Law Firm.
+The team behind him now is led by David Perry of Blank Rome and former Philadelphia Chief Defender Keir Bradford-Grey, who recently joined Philly’s Marrone Law Firm.

 “When we don’t allow ourselves to be divided with superficial constructs, we don’t allow ourselves to be separated as a result of antiquated thought processes, they can’t stop us from doing anything.” — Tyree Wallace